AishuSrini/Car-RAG-Chatbot/README.md

- # 🚗 **RAG Chatbot for Car User Manuals**
+# 🚗 **RAG Chatbot for Car User Manuals using Langchain 🦜🔗**

-The RAG Chatbot for Car User Manuals is an implementation of Retrieval-Augmented Generation (RAG) using LangChain.
-This application is designed to answer user questions related to a car's user manual by leveraging pre-processed text from the manual.
-The chatbot extracts relevant sections from the manual to provide accurate, context-aware responses about car operations, maintenance, and troubleshooting.
+The RAG Chatbot for Car User Manuals project is an implementation of Retrieval-Augmented Generation (RAG) using LangChain.
+It leverages various services such as **Azure OpenAI models, Azure Search Service, and Python** to create an interactive chatbot that helps users query information from a car user manual.
+The chatbot extracts text from the manual, retrieves relevant sections based on user queries, and generates responses using advanced **AI models**.

 # 🌟 **Features**

+ 🔧 **Python-based Application:** The chatbot is developed in Python, using libraries such as LangChain for natural language processing and question-answering tasks.

+ 🦜 **LangChain for QA Chain:** Implements LangChain to create a robust Question Answering (QA) system that generates relevant and accurate answers based on retrieved data.

-**PDF Text Extraction:** Extracts raw text from car user manuals in PDF format and cleans it for processing.
+📄 **PDF Text Extraction:** Extracts raw text from car user manuals in PDF format and cleans it for embedding and retrieval.

-**Text Chunking:** Splits large bodies of text into manageable chunks to optimize embedding generation.
+✂️  **Text Chunking:** Splits large sections of the car manual into smaller chunks to optimize the embedding process and improve retrieval accuracy.

-**Embedding Generation:** Uses a pre-trained language model to generate embeddings from the text chunks, facilitating efficient retrieval.
+🤖 **Azure OpenAI Models:** Uses Azure OpenAI models to generate embeddings from the text chunks, facilitating efficient retrieval leveraging embed models and answer user queries with context-aware, natural language responses using chat models.

-**Vector Store Integration:** Adds the embeddings to a vector store and sets up a retriever for querying relevant sections of the car manual.
+🗃️ **Vector Store Integration:** Adds the generated embeddings to a vector store, which is integrated with **Azure Search Service**, allowing fast and relevant searches.

-**Question Answering Chain (QA Chain):** Utilizes LangChain to implement a QA system that retrieves relevant information from the vector store and generates accurate responses.
+🔗 **Question Answering Chain (QA Chain):** Utilizes LangChain to implement a QA system that retrieves relevant information from the vector store and generates accurate responses.

-**Interactive Chat Interface:** Provides a command-line interface (CLI) for users to interact with the chatbot in real-time and ask questions about car functionalities and troubleshooting.
+ 🗨️ **Interactive Chat Interface:** Provides a command-line interface (CLI) for users to interact with the chatbot in real-time and ask questions about car functionalities and troubleshooting.
 # **🛠️ Installation**
 # **Clone the repository:**
 ```